ZobairQ/natours/README.md

 ## Grid System

-I have built a custom grid system using the float.
+I have built a custom grid system using floats.
 The grid has been used in this project.

 Here is a cheat-sheet for the grid system.